 B. A game consists of seven (7) innings or fifty (50) minutes, whichever comes first.
 No inning shall begin after fifty (50) minutes except in the event of a tied game.
 Note that a new inning begins immediately after the final out of the previous inning, provided time is still remaining on the clock.
 One extra inning will be played for any game that is tied at the end of the time period or seven (7) innings, whichever comes first.
 The extra inning will be “one pitch” and there will be a three (3) run limit.

 C. Official Game: Provided three (3) complete innings are played before the umpire declares a rainout, the game will be declared an official game.
-This will also apply to games in progress when the lights go out at 11:00 p.m.
+This will also apply to games in progress when the lights go out at 11:00 pm.
 The final score at the end of the last complete inning played will determine the game winner.
-Any games which are called on account of time are official provided at least one complete inning has been played.
+Any games which are called because of time are official provided at least one complete inning has been played.

-D. Each team may score a maximum of five (5) runs in each of the first three (3) innings.
-The Fourth (4th) and all subsequent innings will be “unlimited”.
+D. Each team may score a maximum of five (5) runs in each inning until the last declared inning.
+The umpire will determine when the unlimited inning occurs.

 F. Umpires have the authority to control the games.